How to Invoice Someone

 Total Amount

-When you issue a sales invoice, it’s essential to make sure that the total amount is clear.
+When you issue a sales invoice, ensure the total amount is clear.
 This will help avoid any confusion or disputes about how much the customer needs to pay.

 VAT Invoices

-The VAT invoice is used to determine how much VAT must be paid to HMRC.
+The VAT invoice is used to determine the amount of VAT to be paid to HMRC.

 How to create an invoice